contino/sample-compliance-enforcement/README.md

 3. Encrypted + Private
 4. Encrypted + Public

-Since current Lambda function checks for `Private/Public` and `Encrypted/Unencrypted` data, upon `terraform apply` you should have 3 different emails about the buckets listed above.
+Since current Lambda function checks for `Private/Public` data, upon `terraform apply` you should have 2 different emails about the buckets listed above.
-You should NOT have any email regarding to the 3rd bucket ( Encrypted + Private ).
+You should NOT have any email regarding to the private buckets.

+The code is also capable to check for encryption via `is_encrypted()` method, but there is no remediation planned for now, since it may require some custom KMS stuff.

+## Remediations
+The code will remediate automatically the problematic buckets + the account if Public access is open.

+## Exception Bucket

+The code will also have a look on `/cf/security/s3-enforce/bucket_exceptions` path in SSM Parameter Store if there are any buckets are listed there (as comma separated).
+The reason having this is to have some buckets within the exception list where they are ignored on any remediations.

+When there is at least 1 exception within this path, all ACCOUNT-WIDE Public Block Access remediations will be skipped.